rradczewski/kata-bootstraps/README.md

 # Curated Kata Bootstrap Projects

 This repository contains curated starter projects for running katas.
 All projects are kept up-to-date automatically by [renovate](https://github.com/renovatebot/) and are based on [devcontainers](https://code.visualstudio.com/docs/remote/containers).
+All languages exist in folders (e.g. `./java_junit5`), and branches that are kept in sync through Github Actions.

 [Clone repository in IntelliJ](https://rradczewski.github.io/kata-bootstraps/redirect.html?url=jetbrains%3A%2F%2Fidea%2Fcheckout%2Fgit%3Fidea.required.plugins.id%3DGit4Idea%26checkout.repo%3Dhttps%253A%252F%252Fgitlab.com%252Fwith-humans%252Fdevops-workshop%252Finfrastructure.git%26checkout.repo%3Dhttps%253A%252F%252Fgithub.com%252Frradczewski%252Fkata-bootstraps.git) (requires [Jetbrains Toolbox](https://www.jetbrains.com/lp/toolbox/)) and select your language either by opening one of the subfolders as a project or by switching the branch.